3D Chemical Graphics, Animations and Modeling

 A free trial for ChemDoodle 3D lasts for 14 days with some features restricted.
 The trial is not an obligation and we require no identifying or financial information to start a trial.
 After 14 days, the trial will no longer open.
 Our free trials are only for evaluation purposes and any output from the trial will contain a watermark and is copyright of iChemLabs.

-To start your trial, simply download ChemDoodle 3D for your operating system below, install and open it.
+To start your trial, do not buy, simply download ChemDoodle 3D for your operating system below, install and open it.
 Then accept the EULA.
-The next page will ask for a license code, instead click the Free Trial button to begin.
+The next page will ask for a license code, instead click the I have not yet purchased a license code button and then the Free Trial button to begin.